 Organic dry shampoo

-Organic hair dye
+Organic hair color

-3. Restore your scalp's pH balance
+3. Restore scalp pH level

-Your scalp's pH value should be slightly acidic, around pH 5.
-Restoring your scalp's pH is beneficial when it itches, but also when your scalp is out of balance, such as with constantly oily hair, dandruff, or dry flakes.
-Ekendahls' hair rinse/acid rinse with apple cider vinegar feels so good when your scalp itches.
-It balances the pH level, seals the hair shaft's cuticle layer, and makes your hair soft and shiny.
+The scalp's pH level should be slightly acidic, around pH 5.
+Restoring the scalp's pH is good when it itches, but also when the scalp is imbalanced such as constantly greasy hair, dandruff or dry flakes.
+Ekendahls hair rinse/acid rinse with apple cider vinegar is so soothing when the scalp itches.
+It balances the pH level and closes the hair strand's cuticle layer and makes the hair soft and shiny.
+Nea of Sweden Ekologisk Vinägersköljning is also an excellent choice if the scalp itches and is sensitive.
+It balances the pH level.
+Malin i Ratan's acid rinse consists of an infusion (tea) of hibiscus leaves, and is also an excellent choice.

-Whether you have a dry or oily scalp that itches, the recipe for balance is the same.
+Whether you have dry or oily scalp that itches, the recipe for balance is the same.
 Here are some really good tips!

 Moisture

-Make sure you not only add moisture, but also something that soothes, cools, and has antiseptic or anti-inflammatory properties like a toner.
-A toner is easy to spray or massage into the scalp when it feels dry, itches, or after a shower.
-It's non-sticky and should not be rinsed out afterward.
-Try one of these: Witch Hazel or Tea Tree Water.
+A toner is easy to spray or massage into the scalp when it feels dry, itches or after a shower.
+It is non-sticky and should not be rinsed out afterwards.
+Try one of these: Witch Hazel (Trollhassel) or Tea Tree Water.

 Nourishment